 Graduate Diploma of Counselling & Psychotherapy

-The objective of the Cairnmillar Graduate Diploma of Counselling and Psychotherapy is focused attention and training in key therapeutic modalities and interventions.
-With its strong vocational emphasis, students learn how to integrate theoretical constructs, gain increased personal knowledge, increase their insight and understanding, apply advanced therapeutic techniques, and further develop their case conceptualisation, observational, and practice skills.
-A feature of the program is the introduction to the theory and the techniques of a brief integrative psychotherapy that incorporates concepts from the psychodynamic, cognitive, existential, and humanistic psychotherapies in a relevant and practical treatment method.
-The course includes an understanding of the professional ethical, legal, and professional issues associated with counselling and psychotherapeutic practice.
+The Graduate Diploma of Counselling and Psychotherapy provides students with training in key therapeutic modalities and interventions.
+With its strong vocational emphasis, it helps students learn how to integrate theoretical constructs, gain increased personal knowledge, increase their insight and understanding, apply advanced therapeutic techniques, and further develop their case conceptualisation, observational, and practice skills.
+A feature of the program is the introduction to the theory and the techniques of an integrative process-oriented, relational psychotherapy that incorporates concepts from the psychodynamic, cognitive, existential, and humanistic psychotherapies in a relevant and practical treatment method.
+The course includes the development of a professional ethical stance with understanding of the current ethical and legal regulations and best practice in the field of counselling and psychotherapy.

 |Location: Hawthorn East||Intake: Semester 1 each year|